What is Salesforce?

 - helps track patient itineraries and detect system loopholes.

 11. Salesforce Integration Cloud provides a single view of customer data for large businesses and enterprises.
 This cloud helps users connect large amounts of data spread across the various cloud platforms.
+It is built on the MuleSoft integration platform, which Salesforce acquired in 2018.

 The main features of the Integration Cloud include the following: